shahzaibkhalid/shaizei/README.md

 # STOP! 🚧 ✋

-This software is in very active development, currently is in alpha stages and therefore not advised to be used in production applications.
+This software is in very active development (in alpha stages) and therefore not advised to be used in production applications.

 # About